-For operators and service providers, standards for safety management systems are set out in the annexes to the Chicago Convention:
+For operators and service providers, standards for safety management systems (SMS) are set out in the annexes to the Chicago Convention:

 A safety management system is an organised approach to managing safety, including the necessary organisational structures, accountabilities, policies and procedures.